tencent cloud

 Rule Details

-The rule details allow you to view various parameters configured when setting up the alarm rules, including rule name, monitored object, monitoring tasks, alarm conditions, and alarm notifications.
+View rule details to check parameters configured for the alarm rule, including rule name, monitored object, monitoring task, alarm condition, and alarm notification.

 Alert Information